 Please visit the Careers page and use the applicable search term to view available positions (Attorney, Paralegal, Law Librarian).
 We hire on a rolling basis.

-Lateral Attorneys – lateral hires have more than three years of post-law school legal experience, have to be an active member of the bar of a U.S. state, territory, or commonwealth, and work on the most complex legal issues in the Agency related to national security laws and a variety of other legal issues.
-For more specific descriptions, please refer to attorney job descriptions located in the “Careers” tab to include opportunities in government contracts, ethics, employment law, federal litigation and investigations, as well as technology and information law issues.
+Lateral Attorneys have more than three years of post-law school legal experience, are an active member of the bar of a U.S. state, territory, or commonwealth, and work on the most complex legal issues in the Agency related to national security laws and a variety of other legal issues.
+For more specific descriptions, please refer to attorney job descriptions located on the Careers page.

-Honors Attorneys – these positions are for attorneys with less than three years of post-law school legal practice.
-Honors Attorneys must be an active member of the bar of a U.S. state, territory, or commonwealth, and work under the close supervision of experienced OGC attorneys.
+Honors Attorneys have less than three years of post-law school legal practice, are an active member of the bar of a U.S. state, territory, or commonwealth, and work under the close supervision of experienced OGC attorneys.
 Applicants must have a record of strong writing and interpersonal communication skills.

 Paralegals have a paralegal certificate or degree from an ABA-approved school and are proficient in legal research.
 Applicants must have strong written and verbal communication skills.

-Law Librarians have at least two years of experience in large firm libraries although candidates with unique skills may come from other types of law libraries.
-Applicants must have excellent written and oral communication skills, a demonstrated commitment to continuous learning and growth, and the ability to work effectively within a team as well as independently.
+Law Librarians have at least two years of experience in large firm libraries, although candidates with unique skills may come from other types of law libraries.
+Applicants must have strong written and verbal communication skills.

-OGC receives hundreds of resumes a month from people desiring to serve their country by participating in our intelligence mission.
-If you apply for a position with the CIA’s Office of General Counsel (OGC) and have not heard from us within 45 days of the date of your application, then we do not currently have an available position commensurate with your skills.
-We regret that we cannot personally respond to and hire all the fine candidates who wish to work for the CIA Office of General Counsel.
+OGC receives many resumes every month from people desiring to serve their country by participating in our intelligence mission.
+If you apply for a position with OGC and have not heard from us within 45 days of the date of your application, then we do not currently have an available position commensurate with your skills.
+We regret that we cannot personally respond to and hire all the fine candidates who wish to work for the CIA.

 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON METROPOLITAN AREA.